 e) For each EHT-LTF symbol, transform the symbol into subcarrier received values, estimate the

 phase from the pilot subcarriers, and derotate the subcarrier values according to the estimated phase.
+For a 320MHz PPDU, the phase estimation is robust to uncorrelated phase noise in the lower and upper 160MHz frequency portions of the PPDU.

 f) Estimate the complex channel response coefficient for each of the subcarriers and each of the